 When a disaster hits, more than likely there will be zero food stamps, zero banks open, zero ATMs that work, and the grocery shelves will be empty.
 Please promise me you will NOT be standing in line waiting for a case of water from your local government.

 The time is now to be prepared more than ever before.
-Besides the shrinking supply of local water resources, Russia tried to hack our grid system, as an example.
+Besides the shrinking supply of local water resources, Russia tried to hack our grid system, for example.